Meet the Team

 Linda’s career in the Pennsylvania Juvenile Justice System spanned 35 years, starting as a counselor for delinquent boys to the Executive Director position for the Youth Development Center system in western Pennsylvania.
 Responsible for many secure residential treatment programs, she championed innovation, creativity, and a vision for programming beyond the expected.
 She helped create and support the first juvenile sex offender treatment program and a girls’ unit focused on the trauma and impact of sexual abuse.

 During her years as an advocate for youth, it became clear that every case of delinquency illuminated the many lost opportunities for intervention.
 Linda collaborated with her sister, Shari, to generate a vision of care that would create meaningful change for kids in care, as well as, challenge the systems that served them.
 In retirement, Linda continues to share her experience, ideas, and advice.
-She believes Cobbled Streets will be life changing for kids in foster care.
+She believes Cobbled Streets will be life changing for kids.

 Marketing & Communications Manager